Gavin Symes, Founder, The Foundry Group

 The Foundr community is full of passionate people from all walks of life, in the trenches daily doing what it takes to make their startup dreams a reality.
 In this week’s podcast, we want to highlight one of these entrepreneurs we’re especially proud of—Gavin Symes of The Foundry Group.

-In part one of this two-part podcast series, we talked with Consulting Empire student Gavin Symes, who advanced his business growth and management skills to create a profitable consulting business.
+In part one of this two-part podcast series, we talked with Foundr student Gavin Symes, who advanced his business growth and management skills to create a profitable consulting business.

-Symes took all the action steps laid out in the Consulting Empire course—from validating his service to developing a lead-gen machine—and built his consulting business from scratch.
+Symes took all the right action steps—from validating his service to developing a lead-gen machine—and built his consulting business from scratch.
 Three-and-a-half months into the course, he closed 10 clients and generated over $50,000 of monthly revenue.
 He plans on scaling to $1 million this year and then to $10 million in three years.

 In this inspiring interview, you will hear about Symes’ own journey to success, the biggest problems most businesses face when scaling, and how to set up processes to overcome common business growth challenges.